 Almost exactly two years ago I was just about to finish what would become HQCovers‘ most successful blog entry so far: Star Wars: The Force Awakens.
 It was a massive undertaking, at least from my perspective.
-Nineteen (quite complicated) custom covers and related in-depth liner notes.
+Twenty (quite complicated) custom covers and related in-depth liner notes.
 All in all it took me about eight weeks, which is quite a lot compared to other entrys on this site.

 That’s why I decided that this year I’ll make it fast and easy.
 And by fast and easy I mean that I re-used most of my old templates and knocked out this entire collection over the course of just ten days.
 I admit that re-cycling my old designs is pretty lazy.
 Also, pretty cheap.
 But it was still more effort than what Disney did for their official soundtrack cover of The Last Jedi (#1).

 It’s kinda disappointing to see them blatantly rehashing their own design from The Force Awakens (which in itself was already a rehash as well) and make it the official cover artwork.
 It probably took the designer, or any unpaid intern, ten seconds of their life and that’s just a shame for a film of this magnitude.
 At least the Japanese got a better artwork (#2; edited version), but it’s limited to a domestic market and that’s always a problem.

 From a completist’s point of view the barebone international artwork may actually make sense.
 But The Last Jedi is not only the second entry of a Star Wars trilogy.
 This is also a stand-alone piece of work.
 It deserves its own proper look.
 Even more so as Disney will certainly make sure that there’ll be plenty of chances to release uniform looking editions in the future, when all three sequel films have been released.
 Given the fact that the entire marketing material for The Last Jedi was nothing short but stunning, it would be a real crime not to utilize it for additional soundtrack covers.
 So this is the perfect call to action for people like me…